Court Clerk: Career Guide

 Court Clerk Salary and Job Outlook

-The Bureau of Labor Statistics reports that the average annual salary for court clerks is approximately $35,850 as of 2015.1 Clerks in state government tend to earn higher salaries, with a national average salary of around $43,020.1 The profession is expected to grow relatively slowly through 2024, with a 4.5% rate of growth nationally.2 Court clerks may not have much job growth due to the fact that there are not many new judicial openings, but there will be openings for replacements due to people leaving positions for retirement or other reasons.
+The Bureau of Labor Statistics reports that the average annual salary for court clerks was $41,100 as of 2017.1 Clerks in state government tend to earn higher salaries, with a national average salary of around $44,550.1 The profession is expected to grow an average rate through 2026, with a 6.4% rate of growth nationally.2 Court clerks may not have much job growth due to the fact that there are not many new judicial openings, but there will be openings for replacements due to people leaving positions for retirement or other reasons.
 In such a competitive work environment, court clerks with degrees and applicable experience will likely be the most hireable.

 If you are interested in a career as a court clerk, you may also be interested in learning more about the related careers below.